Best AUD account in New Zealand in 2024

 • Standard personal accounts have no monthly fee

-• Premium and Metal accounts have monthly charges
+• Premium and Metal accounts have monthly charges up to 19.99 NZD

 Yes

-• Accounts available in a broad selection of currencies
+• Accounts available in 5+ currencies

 • Good range of account features like budgeting and saving tools